cemreefe/cemreefe.github.io/source/posts/2023/09/07/What is Immutability in Software Design.md

 ## What are some basic examples of immutability?

-Certainly!
 Here are some basic examples of immutability in programming using code snippets:

 1. **Immutable Strings (Java)** :

 In Java, strings are immutable.
 Once created, their content cannot be changed.